astronomer/astronomer/docs/ee-operator.md

 ---
-title: "Astronomer EE DevOps"
+title: "DevOps"
-description: "Logging in Astronomer Enterprise."
+description: "Dealing with Kubernetes Pods and Grafana in Astronomer Enterprise."
 date: 2018-10-12T00:00:00.000Z
 slug: "ee-operator"
-menu: ["Enterprise Edition"]
+menu: ["Administration"]
-position: [8]
+position: [5]
 ---

 *Note*: This doc assumes `kubectl` access to the dedicated cluster that is running Astronomer Enterprise edition.

-## Astronomer Pods.
+## Astronomer Pods

 Running `kubectl get pods --all-namepsaces` will return the Astronomer core platform pods, along with pods specific to each Airflow deployment.